Motorcyclists and passengers In Nevada are required to wear helmets that meet standards set by the U.S. Department of Transportation.

 This moped is not properly equipped.
 It is an off-highway vehicle and may not be driven on public streets.
 It may not be converted to on-highway use.

 See The Nevada Commission on Off-Highway Vehicles.
-Nevada's new program to register OHVs began July 1.
+Nevada's program to register OHVs began July 1, 2012.

 Any motorized vehicle which does not have the normal safety equipment such as lights and mirrors or is not built to federal vehicle standards is an off-highway vehicle and is restricted to off-highway use only.
 This includes all-terrain vehicles, pocket bikes, motorized scooters and snowmobiles, but does not include converted two-wheeled motorcycles.

 There are no driver license or minimum age requirements for OHVs operated off-highway.
 City and county governments may designate small portions of public streets for access to or from off-road areas only and some age restrictions or other requirements may apply.
-See NRS Chapter 490 and NAC Chapter 490.
+Properly-registered and insured large ATVs may be driven on certain highways.
+See the OHV Commission for details.

 Motorcyclists have the same rights and the same responsibilities as other drivers.
 However, there are special situations and conditions we all need to be aware of so we can safely share the road with them.